murat8505/ezimgur-open-2/README.md

 Goal is to add complete functionality that is available from the API (unlike the first version of the app).

 Contributions are welcome.
 Please reach out for API keys (though you should be able to create new keys for testing through imgur).

+Notes:
+- Android Library Projects are being used for api and datacontract modules, even though a standard java library would be preferred.
+These projects depend on the android framework, and AS does not recognize the provided scope properly for dependencies in pure java libraries (https://code.google.com/p/android/issues/detail?id=69481&thanks=69481&ts=1399651923) - so using this for now.